freemint/teradesk/readme.txt

 Some Very Unlikely To Happen Future Developments
 ================================================

-- There are NO plans to enable background pictures in TeraDesk.
+- There are  NO  plans to enable desktop background pictures in TeraDesk.
 It would be a completely nonfunctional feature, which would increase  program size unacceptably.
 Besides, personally, I think that  background pictures are  in fact distracting  to  the user and  a waste  of system  resources.
-However, MyAES has this feature and, an maybe XaAES can get it too.
+  However, MyAES provides this feature and, an maybe XaAES will.